DavidJCobb/DovahKit/README.md

 A work-in-progress tool for editing Skyrim ESM/ESP files.
 The name is a pun on "Creation Kit" and "*Dovahkiin*," which means "Dragonborn" in the Dragon language.

 This tool was built using Visual Studio 2019.
 It dynamically links Qt, which was licensed under LGPLv3.
-Zlib is used as well; see zlib.h for its license terms.
+Zlib and LZ4 are used as well; see zlib.h for its license terms, and refer to the LICENSE file in the LZ4 directory for its license terms.

 ## Build environment